-In this FDS tutorial you will learn how to run a simple FDS job on a Windows operating system.
+In this FDS tutorial you will learn how to run a Fire Dynamics Simulator job on a Windows operating system.

 - FDS+SMV installed and functioning on your PC (download here)